austral/austral/README.md

   to low-level facilities.
 Third-party dependencies can be constrained in what types of resources they can access.

-- **Macros**: macros enable compile-time metaprogramming and extending the language from within.

 - **Typeclasses**: typeclasses, borrowed from Haskell, allow for bounded ad-hoc polymorphism.